-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 A: I don’t think there’ll be the tension in the fall.
 I think that as we continue to move forward , as we get more people vaccinated, as we continue making sure that we have the safety protocols in place across this country, we’ll be in a lot different place in September than we would be today.
 The virus is unpredictable.
 We don’t know.
 But that’s that’s our hope.

 Q: Let’s talk about gig work.
 Companies like Uber, DoorDash, and Lyft poured millions of dollars into funding Prop.
 22 in California are now taking their campaign to exempt workers from employee protections nationwide.
-Do you believe the workers to be classified as employees or contractors?
+Do you believe that gig workers should be classified as employees or contractors?

 A: What I’m going to do is, on that question, I would ask you to give me that question next time we talk, because I’m being briefed on it [Thursday].